ohad-agadi/ursus/README.md

 ```

 ## Pre-processed trace:
 When pedersen is used in the proof, more pre-processed columns are needed.
-The variant is automatically in `prove`. verify with --with-pedersen.
+The variant is automatically deduced during `prove`.
+Verify with --with-pedersen.

 ## Output